asauber/kubernetes-proxy-protocol-demo/README.md

 We now want our backend service to see the true client IP, so we enable Proxy Protocol for ingress-nginx.

-Add the Proxy Protocol annotation
+Add the Proxy Protocol annotation to the ingress-nginx service.
+The name of the service is obtained with `kubectl get services -A`.

 ```bash
 $ k edit service ingress-nginx-1602681250-controller